Select Page

 • To review annually the Committee’s terms of reference and its own effectiveness and convey any recommendations to Council.

-The remit for the Public Engagement Committee is to provide oversight and leadership for the Society’s public disbursement of information and is responsible for developing, overseeing and reviewing the Society’s external policy work, interactions and communications with Members, key stakeholders and the public.
+The remit for the Education and Public Engagement Committee (EPEC) is to provide oversight and leadership for the Society’s public dissemination of information related to reproductive biology.

 Committee composition, attendees and reporting:

-• The Public engagement Committee is a committee of the Council and reports directly to Council.
+• The Education and Public Engagement Committee is a committee of the Council and reports directly to Council.

-• The committee shall typically consist of three Council members including the Chairperson.
-Additionally, two non-council members will be co-opted to the Committee by appointment from the Chairperson and agreement of the Council.
+• The committee shall typically consist of five Council members including the two Co-Chairs.
+Additionally, one non-council Early Career member will be co-opted to the Committee by appointment from the Co-Chairs and agreement of the Council.

-• The committee will typically meet three times a year.
+• The committee will typically meet every 2 to 4 weeks.

 Terms of Reference